 The Hymn of Ninkasi provided an easy way to remember the recipe for brewing beer.
 According to Ancient History Encyclopedia, the process began with flowing water, then made Bappir, twice-baked barley bread and mixed it with honey and dates.
 When bred had cooled it was mixed with water and wine before being put into the fermenter.
 After the brew had finished the fermentation process it was placed in the filtering vat.

 Sumerians were one of the first peoples who left us hard evidence of beer-drinking.
 Evidence for this, archeologists discovered in the Mesopotamian region in modern-day Iran, in 1992 CE.
 It was the chemical traces of beer in a fragmented jar dating to the mid-fourth century BCE.

 Beside Ninkasi Sumerians also had Kubaba, another woman who was very important for the beginning of brewing.
 She was the only woman on their list of kings.
 She earned her ruling role through her work as a brewer.

-For this weekend we recommend you to get yourself a glass of beer and enjoying our amazing games.
+For this weekend we recommend you get yourself a glass of beer and enjoying our amazing games.